 Most lists of places to take wedding photos in New York City will include spots like Grand Central Station, the Brooklyn Bridge, Bryant Park and Times Square.

-But New York wedding photographers know that these locations are often overcrowded.
+are often overcrowded.
 It’s hard to get the iconic portrait you want on the Brooklyn Bridge when you’re dodging tourists or to find a good spot in Bryant Park when it’s taken over by a seasonal craft market.

 That’s why choosing a local wedding photographer for your New York photos is worth it -- we know the best photo spots where you can avoid the worst crowds, but still get a New York wedding photo that you’ll treasure